randix/NWExamples/README.md

 ## Introduction

-There is currently a dearth of examples for Apple's Network Framework libraries.
-And the Apple documentation is at the level of "expert" documentation.
+There has been a dearth of examples for Apple's Network Framework libraries.
+The Apple documentation is at the level of "expert" documentation.

-A version of this was written in C#, contact the author if that might be useful.
+A version of this was originally written in C#, contact the author if that might be useful.
 This version in Swift is designed to run on iOS and macOS.

 The purpose was to a very lightweight RPC system.
 This works very similar to a WebSocket, only it starts as a clean transport system, whereas a WebSocket could be considered as an enhancement to an HTTP/HTTPS server.
 This eliminates all of the overhead of the HTTP/HTTPS server.